Dox-Box/Juno3DEngine/README.md

   Each of these lines below the comments begin with a type which specifies what kind of environmental object, or data type it might be.

+  The current list of supported types in the interpreter are as follows: